apigear-io/apigear-docs/content/en/index.md

 We enable teams to develop software driven products without friction using by providing a workflow around machine readable APIs and enhanced device analytics.

 [ObjectAPI Specification by ApiGear](https://objectapi.org) is a new interface language similar to OpenAPI but models Objects and their communication as a machine readable API specification.
-ObjectAPI is influenced by real world object communication covered in different programming languages and small and large scale software projects.
+ObjectAPI is influenced by real world object communication inspired by different programming languages and small and large scale software projects.

 ## Features